Musical Box Society International

 The Music Box Society International (MBSI) is a non-profit organization dedicated to the enjoyment, study and preservation of all automatic musical instruments.

+History

+According to a 1987 article in The New York Times, the Music Box Society International first formed in the early 1900s to preserve and conserve existing examples of music boxes.

-Founded in 1949, MBSI now numbers several thousand members with representation in 50 US states and nineteen other countries.
+According to the MBSI's own website, the organization was founded in 1949.
+It numbers several thousand members with representation in 50 US states and nineteen other countries.
 It focuses on music boxes of all sizes, from small, hand-held wind-up boxes, to fairground organs or room sized orchestrions, including musical clocks and snuff boxes, singing bird boxes, player pianos (reproducing pianos, nickelodeons), and automatic musical instruments of any kind.